 a place for zinesters - writers and readers

-i am a 26 year old queer & non-binary trans person and i go by they/them/their pronouns (so please acknowledge this by not misgendering me). i am into trans-feminism, harry potter nerdery, reading, pen pals, traveling, learning things, music, making awesome vegan food, and DIY. i have two main zine projects and a couple of one-shot zines.
+I am a 28 year old queer & non-binary person and I go by they/them/their pronouns.
+I am into trans feminism, Harry Potter nerdery (proud Hufflepuff!), playing with makeup, reading, writing letters, traveling, learning things, music, making awesome vegan food, being around animals, and DIY.
+For paid work, I am a domestic violence services advocate and have been in the field for 2 years.
+I have two main zine projects and a couple of one-shot zines.

-issue #10 is about feminisms & embodiments and is currently taking submissions until march 31st, 2014!
+Issue #12 is about feminisms & healing and is accepting submissions until DECEMBER 31ST, 2015!

 [email@example.com or message me for more info!]

-- perzine called you've got a friend in pennsylvania.
+I also have written a perzine series called you've got a friend in pennsylvania.

-finished in under 24 hours for the chicago zine fest, this zine focuses on the ups and downs of finding myself outside of the gender binary and attempts to both de- and re-construct various questions about my own gender as well as gender in general. three separate sections discuss feeling pushed out of femininity, how masculinity is viewed as inherent and femininity is viewed as a fictitious performance, how striving for the “perfect balance” of two genders is not plausible nor an adequate solution, acceptance or tolerance (or neither) that i feel in specific spaces, how my radical friends misgender and disrespect me more often than my non-radical ones, the (non-) accessibility of queer jargon and language, how coming out has garnered me the most intense gender assumptions yet, dealing with friends who don’t “get it”, my desire to validate my own identity without stepping on the identity of others, and checking white privilege. march 2012.
-32 pgs, ½ size, b&w. $2-3 or trade.
+Finished in under 24 hours for the 2012 Chicago Zine Fest, this zine focuses on the ups and downs of finding myself outside of the gender binary and attempts to both de- and re-construct various questions about my own gender as well as gender in general.
+Three separate sections discuss feeling pushed out of femininity, how masculinity is viewed as inherent and femininity is viewed as a fictitious performance, how striving for the “perfect balance” of two genders is not plausible nor an adequate solution, acceptance or tolerance (or neither) that I feel in specific spaces, how my radical friends misgender and disrespect me more often than my non-radical ones, the (non-) accessibility of queer jargon and language, how coming out has garnered me the most intense gender assumptions yet, dealing with friends who don’t “get it”, my desire to validate my own identity without stepping on the identity of others, and checking white privilege.
+March 2012.
+32 pgs, ½ size, B&W. $2-3 or trade.

 Touted as being a home for society's rejects, outcasts, and 'alternative' political stances, punk unfortunately often ends up reinforcing oppressive mindsets and ideals by setting up numerous unwritten rules for dress, behavior, personal choices, identifications, and so much more.
-This zine aims to direct conscious attention to the nuances of being a marginalized person, namely a Gender and Sexuality Minority (GSM), in the punk community.
+This zine aims to direct conscious attention to the nuances of being a marginalized person, namely a woman, queer person, or POC, in the punk community.
 Includes questions intended to incite dialogue among readers and their friends as well as a short list of recommended resources concerning marginalized experiences in punk.
 B&W, 34 pages, & text heavy.
 US$2.50

 - How vulnerability can combat misogyny within trans communities